cmunugala/flight-delay/README.md

 The cross_validation_notebook folder contains scripts to implement our custom broken window cross validation strategy which is fitting for the time-series nature of our data.

-Finally, the Final_Report.py walks through the project and all of design choices and results.
+Finally, the Final_Report walks through the project and all of design choices and results.